 3 that the Council should decide the leadership of the working groups;

-4 that the Council should, based on criteria to be adopted at its ordinary 2011 session, decide on the termination of working groups, according to circumstances under which termination is appropriate, including completion of the tasks under their mandate, changing requirements, the need to avoid duplication of effort, and budgetary reasons;
+4 that, to the extent possible, the Council should integrate existing working groups together with a view to reducing their number and duration of the meetings;

 5 that, to the extent possible, the Council should integrate working group meetings into the agenda and time allocation of the annual sessions of the Council.

+6 that, if it is not possible to fulfil decides 5) above, the meetings of various groups should be co-located in order to hold them in sequence or back to back in a cluster form;

+7 that the Council should consider the results of its actions at its ordinary 2016 session.

 *****************